databrickslabs/ucx/README.md

   * `spark_conf`: An optional dictionary of Spark configuration properties.
   * `override_clusters`: An optional dictionary mapping job cluster names to existing cluster IDs.
   * `policy_id`: An optional string representing the ID of the cluster policy.
-  * `is_terraform_used`: A boolean value indicating whether some workspace resources are managed by Terraform.
   * `include_databases`: An optional list of strings representing the names of databases to include for migration.

 [[back to top](#databricks-labs-ucx)]